arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 A simple single cell recipe
 ===========================

-This example builds the same single cell model as :ref:`the previous tutorial <tutorialsinglecell>`, except using a :class:`arbor.recipe` and :class:`arbor.simulation` instead of a :class:`arbor.single_cell_model`.
+This example builds the same single cell model as :ref:`tutorialsinglecell`, except using a :class:`arbor.recipe` and :class:`arbor.simulation` instead of a :class:`arbor.single_cell_model`.

+Recipes are an important concept in Arbor.
+They represent the most versatile tool for building a complex network of cells.
+We will go though this example of a model of a single cell, before using the recipe to represent more complex networks in subsequent examples.

 ..
 Note::